The forgotten earth homes of Wayanad, Kerala

 The overall complex of three buildings consists of two main houses on the upper level, and a shed on the lower level.
 From the level of the road, this entire system sits in an excavated portion which was once was a sloped land.
 The steps that lead you down are also made by compacting mud.
 The stepped excavated portion creates amazing seating spaces dotted by trees that provide shaded enclosures.

 The main structure:

-This house is a more than 150 years old made with cob and adobe walls with a timber and bamboo double roof structure.
+This house is more than 150 years old made with cob and adobe walls with a timber and bamboo double roof structure.

 Seasoning of wood & bamboo treatment:

 The bamboos used for this structure are kallumula and odamula.
-The harvesting of the bamboos is done 10 days after the full moon day when the pest activity is the minimal because of low sap content.
+The harvesting of the bamboos is done 10 days after the full moon day when the pest activity is minimal because of low sap content.
 Our ancestors have used this knowledge for building and this is the reason why the moon is extremely important when building a natural building.
-Another technique that is used here for treating the bamboos that ensures that they lasts for around 150 years is the smoking pit located inside the house centrally, to smoke the bamboos.
+Another technique that is used here for treating the bamboos that ensures that they last for around 150 years is the smoking pit located inside the house centrally, to smoke the bamboos.
 The long bamboos are cut into three parts and used according to their thickness.
 The bottom thickest portion is used as columns, the middle part is used as rafters and the thinnest top portion is used for the purlins.

 The double roof:

 Attic: The attic is made by closely and irregularly spaced bamboos resting directly on the wall.
 A woven Eeta (bamboo reed) mat is placed on top of the bamboos.
 This is done to prevent the dust of the thatch from falling into the room; this also acts as a storage space, making maximum usage of the height in between.

 In a room with dimension 9.5 x 5.2 m,